Daemon-Solutions/slack-countdown/README.md

    URL:  set this to the appropriate url to serve the countdown.php page from your webserver
    Method: POST
-   Name:  countdown-bot (any name of your choosing)
+   Name:  countdown-bot (or any name of your choosing)
    Icon:  use the included image.png for the icon, or any image of your choosing
    Description: 'Create a new countdown'
    Usage hint: '-date dd/mm/yyyy -event description [-img img_url]'

+Take a not of the Token that has been generated, you will need this later in the configuration.

+### Incoming WebHook
+* Configure a new Incoming Webhook, to allow the countdown scripts to post messages back to slack.
+Use the following comfiguration:

+   Post to Channel:  @slackbot  (defaults any messages to being posted in the slackbot channel)
+   Name:  countdown-bot (or any name of your choosing)
+   Icon:  use the included image.png for the icon, or any image of your choosing

+Take a note of the webhook url that has been generated, you will need this later in the configuration

+### config.php
+config.php contains configuration values for slack and your mysql instance, these values need to be set before the bot will function.
+Configure the mysql database settings to reflect your particular setup.
+Set the slack token and webhook values to be the values noted from when you created the slash command and incoming webhook.

 ## Usage